All Episodes

 Sorry, there's no way of doing this silently.

-Uh it is what it is.
+It is what it is.

 All right, take three.

-Yeah, let me let me let me try this a different way.
+Yeah, let me, let me, let me try this a different way.

-Let me let me translate it.
+Let me translate it.

-Describing President Bush as the most stupid president in U.S. history, uh, as his Democrat Party allies have also done, Al-Masri reached out to the Muslim world, said that his group was winning the war in Iraq faster than expected due to U.S. policies.
+Describing President Bush as the most stupid president in U.S. history, as his Democrat Party allies have also done, Al-Masri reached out to the Muslim world, said that his group was winning the war in Iraq faster than expected due to U.S. policies.

-We want to should want those policies to have continued then, correct?
+He should want those policies to have continued then, correct?

-He urged Bush not to withdraw U.S. forces so that Al Qaeda could have more opportunities to fight U.S. soldiers.
+He urged Bush not to withdraw U.S. forces so that Al-Qaeda could have more opportunities to fight U.S. soldiers.

 We haven't had enough of your blood yet, he told the United States.

-Al Qaeda in Iraq leader also referred to Rumsfeld's resignation and called on the lame duck Bush not to hurry up and escaping the same way the defense minister did.
+Al-Qaeda-in-Iraq leader also referred to Rumsfeld's resignation and called on the lame duck Bush not to hurry up and escaping the same way the defense minister did.

-They are getting ready to leave because they're no longer capable of staying, the Al-Qaeda leader said, referring to U.S. forces.
+They are getting ready to leave because they're no longer capable of staying, the al-Qaeda leader said, referring to U.S. forces.

-Remain steadfast in the battlefield, you coward, he said to George Double.
+Remain steadfast in the battlefield, you coward, he said to George W. Yet he praises the electorate for electing the cut-and-run Democrats.

 And they won't rest.

-Again, Al Qaeda will not rest until they have blown up the White House.
+Again, Al-Qaeda will not rest until they have blown up the White House.

 Really?